newton_polynomial#

 • dim (int) – Spatial dimension with respect to which the differentiation is taken.
 The dimension starts at 0 (i.e., the first dimension).

-• order (int) – Order of partial derivative.
+• order (int) – Order of partial derivative; the default is 1.

 • **kwargs – Additional keyword-only arguments that change the behavior of the underlying differentiation (see the respective concrete implementations).